55: No Such Thing As Samurai Nail Clippers

 honestly i'm in every butcher in london as soon as

-So it was still thought at the time that there was one sex and that a a woman was just a less developed version of a man, and that in the womb, the fetus hadn't received enough heat, so hadn't been able to spurt its clitoris into a penis in time.
+yeah they thought i mean they were thinking some extraordinary things at the time uh at the time that the clitoris was discovered so it was still thought at the time that there was one sex and that a woman was just a a less developed version of a man, and that in the womb, the fetus hadn't received enough heat, so hadn't been able to spurt its clitoris into a penis in time.

 And so, a clitoris was just a less developed version of a penis, people thought.